MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## August 15, 2024

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 127.0.2651.105)** which incorporates the latest security updates for Microsoft Edge.
-For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 127.0.2651.105)** which incorporates the latest updates of the Chromium project.

 This update contains the following Microsoft Edge-specific update: